 Homemade paneer is surprisingly easy to make.
 The Indian farmers’ cheese is rich and creamy and full of flavor, especially when it is fresh.
 Try it in my easy Palak Paneer recipe, where it is simmered in a fragrant spinach-curry sauce, or eat it with hot naan bread straight from the oven.

-I love Indian food, but I’ve never been crazy about the paneer I’ve had either at my local Indian restaurants or the stuff I can buy at the market.
+I love Indian food, but I’ve never been crazy about restaurant paneer.
 So, obviously, I had to eventually try my hand at making my own.
-It turns out that homemade paneer is simple to make and as delicious as I always thought a homemade Indian cheese should be.
+Homemade paneer is simple to make and as delicious as I always thought a creamy Indian cheese should be.

+Yes!
 Check out my recipe below for easy and delicious homemade paneer.
-Once you’ve made it, you can use it in Palak Paneer (paneer in a curried spinach sauce) or use it in grilled cheese sandwiches spread with spicy chutney.
+You can use your homemade paneer in Palak Paneer in grilled cheese sandwiches spread with spicy chutney.

 - ½ gallon whole or 2% milk